-Name Туре Attributes Definition pcr_target_locus string required, nullable Designation of the target locus.
-Note that this field uses a controlled vocubulary that is meant to provide a generic classification of the locus, not necessarily the correct designation according to a specific nomenclature. forward_pcr_prime string required, nul- lable Position of the most distal nucleotide templated by the forward primer or primer mix reverse_pcr_prime string required, nul- lable Position of the most proximal nucleotide templated by the reverse primer or primer mix
+Name Туре Attributes S Definition pcr_target_locus string required, nul- Designation of the target locus.
+Note that this field uses a lable controlled vocubulary that is meant to provide a generic classification of the locus, not necessarily the correct designation according to a specific nomenclature. forward_pcr_prime rsttiangget_loca t ieq uired, nul- Position of the most distal nucleotide templated by the lable forward primer or primer mix reverse_pcr_prime rsttiangget_loca t ieq uired, nul- Position of the most proximal nucleotide templated by lable the reverse primer or primer mix